elastic/kibana/x-pack/plugins/monitoring/dev_docs/reference/data_collection_modes.md

 ### Standalone Metricbeat collection

-When using metricbeat collection, each component in your Elastic stack exposes an endpoint for metricbeat to collect metric data.
+When using standalone metricbeat collection, each component in your Elastic stack exposes an endpoint for metricbeat to collect metric data.

 Each component has a corresponding metricbeat module that will read the endpoint and publish data directly to the [monitoring deployment](../reference/terminology.md#monitoring-deployment).